MapcreatorIO/api-docs/source/v1/api.html.md

 ?sort=-id,name
 ```

-The API supports sorting ascending or descending sorting on multiple columns (seperated by a comma) on the resources.
+The API supports sorting ascending or descending sorting on multiple columns (separated by a comma) on the resources.

 **Sortable columns are whitelisted inside the API, there is currently no documentation on what columns are whitelisted**